Policy Section Table of Contents

 - Student Distress Policy

 All programmatic policies apply to all students, principal faculty, instructional faculty and the program director and medical director.
 All policies have been carefully designed and voted upon by the Physician Assistant Faculty and Staff and approved by the Dean of the School of Education and Health Science, as well as the Council of Graduate and Professional Studies with purpose to safeguard the student, his/her colleagues and future patients.
-Our 2022 Student Handbooks are available to all matriculants on Blackboard.
+Our NC MSPAS Student Handbooks are available to all matriculants both electronically and in print form.

 Student Employment and Solicitation of Clinical Sites